rokka-io/rokka-client-php-twig/README.md

 Output: The rokka URL to the image with a dynamic stack which resized the image to at least  `width` and `height` and crops it then with `width` and `height`

+`rokka_original_size_url(format = "jpg", seo = null, seoLanguage = "de")`

+Input: filepath, SplFileInfo or \Rokka\Client\LocalImage\LocalImageAbstract
+Output: The rokka URL to the image with the original size of the picture.
+But optimized, compressed and delivered by rokka.

 `rokka_add_options(options)`

 Input: A rokka URL